maddysink/Automation/README.md

 # Automation

 # Summary
-This is an automation I made to send myself daily uplifting compliments using Gemini and Appscript
+This is an automation I made to send myself daily uplifting compliments using Gemini and Appscript for my Innovative Technologies for Design course

 # About
 I created an automation using Gemini to send myself daily automated emails that contain uplifting compliments to brighten my day!
 I used Google Appscript to implement this code.
 I was able to successfully recieve daily emails using this automation.